T4rk1n/tarkjs/README.md

 `import * as tarkjs from 'tarkjs' `

 There is no default export.
+You need to babel-polyfill for old browser support.

 #### Custom Events and Stores